Swader/book-treadmilldesk/manuscript/02 - Health Benefits of Walking.md

 Keep in mind that if you're overweight by a lot, you should take it easy and not overdo it as you start out.
 Your legs are not used to the added stress and your back muscles will suffer, too.
 Start with one hour per day at most, and keep at it for a week or two.
 Only then should you start adding 20-30 minutes weekly - give your body the time to adapt.

 When starting out, you'll often experience thigh burn - that's when your thighs rub against one another while walking.
 This is normal, it's just friction and basic physics, but coupled with salt from sweat, it can be pretty unpleasant.
 To avoid this, rub the area with stick deodorant - during my obese periods when this was still a big problem, I've found that creamy ones, like Dove, work best.
-That should last your for the entire session.
+That should last you for the entire session.

 If at any point you start experiencing severe (mild is okay - severe is not) joint, neck or back pain, stop and rest, and skip the following day.
 Your body is probably in shock and needs time to recuperate.